 Views and vistas of these landmarks can be used to strategically enhance the scenic quality of an area, and to create a sense of place and orientation.
-Views to landmarks can be created and protected or enhanced through the layout of streets and blocks, and the careful siting of buildings, and placement of parks and open spaces, other landscape elements and public art.
+Views to landmarks can be created and protected or enhanced through the layout of streets and blocks, and the careful location of buildings, and placement of parks and open spaces and public art.